TritonDataCenter/sdc-cnapi/docs/static.md

 # Heartbeats

-After setup, each server is populated with agents which allow the Triton services to monitor and perform actions on thes servers.
+After setup, each server is populated with agents which allow the Triton services to monitor and perform actions on these servers.
 One of these agents is `cn-agent`, its responsibility is to execute tasks on the server and to periodically post server usage and information to CNAPI.
 CNAPI in turn uses these heartbeat events to determine whether a server is running.